shaimaa-hshalaby/Angular_Guide/03-Templates/README.md

 #### property binding Example:

-1.   define a component with a property imageURL with type string.
+1.   create a component with a property imageURL with type string.

       ```
          @Component({